meonkeys/shb/src/book.md

 ## Service stack

 A _mario_-built system presents nicely as a simplified stack of colored boxes.
 These are conceptual, based on where and how frequently I act and investigate when supporting or troubleshooting.
+"Stack" is also commonly used to describe interdependent layers of a system.

 ![Layers of a _mario_-built system.
 From the bottom we have hardware: bare metal, filesystem: ZFS, OS: Ubuntu LTS 64-bit server, container runtime: Docker, containers: Nextcloud, Jellyfin, Wallabag](./img/system-design.png){width=80%}